Fraunhofer-AISEC/codyze-evaluator/README.md

 # openstack-checker

+This is a specialized version of Codyze that checks OpenStack.

 ## Requirements - Python JEP
 This project uses the [CPG](https://github.com/Fraunhofer-AISEC/cpg) and therefore requires [JEP](https://github.com/ninia/jep/) to analyze Python code.
 See the [CPG documentation](https://github.com/Fraunhofer-AISEC/cpg/?tab=readme-ov-file#python) for information on how to configure JEP.

-## Using the openstack-checker

-This is a specialized version of Codyze that checks OpenStack.
+## Project Structure

 It currently houses two "projects":
 - `small-example`: A small example that demonstrates the checker's capabilities.